Blizzard Logo

 Chaos Studios Logo

 The rebrand brought an update to the visual identity.
-Its result was a black and red rectangle.
-The dark background with bloody lettering and bottom lighting evoked a stunning mystique effect present in computer games.
+Its result was a black-and-red rectangle.
+The dark background with bloody lettering and bottom lighting evoked a stunning, mystique-like effect reminiscent of computer games.
 The genre of military strategy and battles fit perfectly into this concept.
 The first part of the name (“Chaos”) was located in the upper tier and occupied a central place.
 It was a red inscription with “trembling” letters.
-This impression was formed due to the wavy lines with which the symbols were made.
+This impression was formed by the wavy lines used to make the symbols.
 The second fragment (“Studios”) was at the bottom, was painted blue, and typed in strict sans-serif characters.

 1994 – 2010